VQE-generated quantum circuit dataset for machine learning: Dataset properties

-For this task, we employ kernel support vector machine (SVM) model \cite{PlattProbabilisticOutputs1999}.
+In the latter, we consider the task of classifying a dataset comprised of circuits, all utilizing the same type of ansatz, by employing the circuits' parameter vector, $\bm{\theta}$, as features within a supervised learning framework.
+Here, the classical approach is restricted to use only a subset of the information available to the quantum circuits, which is the parameter vector $\bm{\theta}$.
+For the model, we employ kernel SVM \cite{PlattProbabilisticOutputs1999}.
 To remove the difference in the lengths of the parameter vectors $\bm{\theta}$ depending on the different depths of the circuits, we extend $\bm{\theta}$ to match the deepest circuits within each ansatz type and fill the extended elements with zero.
 We split 80\% of all data into training data and the rest into test data to ensure that the divided data has roughly the same proportions of different labels.
-We train the model 10 times with different splitting and report the mean accuracy score.
-The regularization strength, types of kernel, and the parameters in kernel are treated as hyperparameters and optimized through the grid search technique combined with Stratified three-fold cross validation.
+We train the model ten times with different splitting and report the mean accuracy score.
+The regularization strength, types of kernel, and the parameters in kernel are treated as hyperparameters and optimized through the grid search technique combined with stratified threefold cross validation.
 We note that other classification methods such as random forest have given us similar results.

 Figure~\ref{fig:svm_result} shows the classification accuracy.
 For Hamiltonian ansatz, we reached a higher classification accuracy of up to about 80\% than other ans\"{a}tze for all $n$.
 Such a high accuracy may be caused by the difference of quantum circuit structures from one label to another, which only exist in the case of the Hamiltonian ansatz.
 Except for the Hamiltonian ansatz, we only reached a classification accuracy of up to about 20\% accuracy.
 This means that labels are predicted almost randomly.
-Although there may be a possible improvement to be made to this result by using more sophisticated methods such as neural networks, we can at least say “standard” classification models such as SVM do not work well on the proposed dataset even for the very simplified task; quantum computers are capable of solving the same task in an unsupervised setting with different ans\"{a}tze.
+Although there may be a possible improvement to be made to this result by using more sophisticated methods such as neural networks, we can at least say “standard” classification models such as SVM do not work well on the proposed dataset even for the very simplified task.